IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 <!--
 - No need for backing class just to pass imports
-- Refactoring now "just works"!
+- Refactor renaming now "just works"!
 -->

 ---